top of page

 Former Undergraduate Research Assistant

-Rida graduated from NYUAD with a double-majors in Psychology and Literature.
+Rida graduated from New York University Abu Dhabi with a double-majors in Psychology and Literature.
 She is currently interested in the autobiographical life-narratives of refugees and their relation to the self.
 Rida plans to incorporate current perspectives in Psychology toward a career in Special Needs Education.

 MARY JANE ARNEAUD, PH.D.